8r47/EyeSeeYou/README.md

 # I will NOT be involved with any malicious use that YOU do with this tool.

 # Use this tool for educational purposes and have fun! :)

+# THERE WILL BE MORE COUNTRIES BEING ADDED SOON!